reqnroll/Reqnroll/docs/Execution/Test-Results.md

 ## Ignored Tests

-Just like with normal unit tests, you can also ignore SpecFlow tests.
+Just like with normal unit tests, you can also ignore Reqnroll tests.
 To do so, tag the feature or scenario with the `@ignore` tag.
 Don't forget that ignoring a test will not solve any problems with your implementation... ;-)